Europe Travel Guide: Top Cities, Routes, and Tips

 Pompeii

-The city of Pompeii is certainly worth a visit.
+The city of Pompeii is undoubtedly worth a visit.
 It is located at the foot of the active volcano and was buried by lava masses in 79 A.D.
-The two volcanic eruptions had tragic consequences as hardly any human life was left behind.
+The two volcanic eruptions had tragic consequences, leaving hardly any human life behind.
 Those who escaped were lucky; those who stayed were buried by lava and ash.

 The once-prosperous city of Pompeii was destroyed entirely.
 Only the archaeological excavations of the buildings are witnesses of the past.
-But these are very well preserved by the ash and tell you the history of the city.
+But these are well preserved by the ash and tell the city’s history.

-The sculptures that were created from the human remains found under the lava masses in there are awe-inspiring.
-They show you the unsuccessful struggle for survival during the volcanic eruption.
+The sculptures created from the human remains found under the lava masses are awe-inspiring.
+They show the unsuccessful struggle for survival during the volcanic eruption.

 France

-The rich history and beautiful nature make France a magnet to tourists.
-An important role played is the fact that the country’s capital Paris has been proclaimed as one of the most romantic cities, where couples and newlyweds from around the world tend to fall in love.
+The rich history and beautiful nature make France a magnet for tourists.
+An important role is that the country’s capital, Paris, has been proclaimed one of the most romantic cities, where couples and newlyweds from around the world tend to fall in love.
 But not only the capital, with its magnificent architecture and unique atmosphere, attracts travellers to France.

-France really has something to offer for everyone, history and romance in Paris, sun, and a touch of glamour on the Côte d’Azur, picturesque villages in Provence, and the peaks of the French Alps with their top ski destinations.
-France is not only famous for its cuisine, but it also boasts impressive architecture and nature.
+France really has something to offer everyone: history and romance in Paris, sun and a touch of glamour on the Côte d’Azur, picturesque villages in Provence, and the peaks of the French Alps, home to top ski destinations.
+France is not only famous for its cuisine but also boasts impressive architecture and natural beauty.

-Tourists also love the palaces and castles of the Loire Valley, the monastery of Mont Saint-Michel, the whole historical region of the Ile de France, the wineries and vineyards of Burgundy, the picturesque bays of Normandy and Brittany, to name a few!
+Tourists also love the palaces and castles of the Loire Valley, the monastery of Mont Saint-Michel, the whole historical region of Île-de-France, the wineries and vineyards of Burgundy, the picturesque bays of Normandy and Brittany, to name a few!

 Off the beaten track, Toulouse is one of France’s most beautiful and underrated cities with a unique history.
 Toulouse’s architecture, fabulous museums, historic churches, and great value for money make the city a perfect option for travellers looking for an alternative to Paris and Nice.

-As for history lovers, there are a lot of remarkable places waiting for them in France.
-Gothic cathedrals, Romanesque churches, Renaissance castles, and neoclassical buildings from the 19th century are all there to be explored.
+For history lovers, many remarkable places are waiting in France.
+Gothic cathedrals, Romanesque churches, Renaissance castles, and 19th-century neoclassical buildings are all there to explore.

-The landscapes away from the cities are varied and picturesque; along the rivers Rhone, Loire, and Dordogne, you can discover the sometimes idyllic, sometimes imposing nature and dreamy villages.
+The landscapes away from the cities are varied and picturesque; along the rivers Rhone, Loire, and Dordogne, you can discover a nature that is sometimes idyllic, sometimes imposing, and dreamy villages.

-If you think of the sun and beaches, you will certainly think of Portugal, Spain, or Greece.
+If you think of the sun and beaches, you will undoubtedly think of Portugal, Spain, or Greece.
 However, France also has a very sunny region that is ideal for relaxing in summer.
-Further south, in the hinterland of Cannes, you will spend a stay in the region where the sun is the most present of all France.
+Further south, in the hinterland of Cannes, you will spend a stay in the region where the sun is most present in all of France.

-Near Cannes, you will find many sandy beaches, but also possibilities for family walks and kayaking.
+Near Cannes, there are many sandy beaches, as well as possibilities for family walks and kayaking.
 Under the Mediterranean sun, the Parc Naturel Régional des Préalpes d’Azur offers nice walking opportunities.

 The Eiffel Tower

 What is Paris without the Eiffel Tower?
 According to many tourists, the Eiffel Tower is the main attraction in Europe.
 Indeed, who has not heard about it or does not know what it looks like?
 An interesting fact about the tower: the Eiffel Tower is the most visited and most photographed landmark in the world!
-Since its opening in 1889, the tower has been visited by around 300 million people!
+Since its opening in 1889, the tower has welcomed around 300 million visitors!

-The Eiffel Tower was designed by Emile Nouguier and Maurice Koechlin, and it was built by French engineer Gustave Eiffel for the 1889 World’s Fair in Paris.
-The Eiffel Tower, for 41 years, its 330 meters, was also the tallest on the planet.
+The Eiffel Tower was designed by Emile Nouguier and Maurice Koechlin and built by French engineer Gustave Eiffel for the 1889 World’s Fair in Paris.
+At 330 meters, it was also the tallest on the planet for 41 years.
 It is a symbol not only of Paris but of all of France.

-At first, Parisians were not at all enthusiastic about the structure.
-Today, it attracts up to 6 million visitors worldwide to the French capital annually.
-Actually, the plan was to dismantle the tower after 20 years.
+At first, Parisians were not enthusiastic about the structure.
+Today, it attracts up to 6 million visitors to the French capital annually.
+The plan was to dismantle the tower after 20 years.

 Before getting its now-familiar grey paint job, the Eiffel Tower was painted red.
 During your visit, you can go up to the top observation deck; from there, you will have the perfect panoramic view of Paris.
 Up to the second floor at 116 meters, you can either take an elevator or climb 704 steps.

-As it’s one of the most visited Tourist attractions in the world, we recommend visiting the Eiffel Tour early to avoid the queues.
+As it’s one of the most visited Tourist attractions in the world, we recommend visiting the Eiffel Tower early to avoid the queues.

 The Louvre

-The Louvre is one of the world’s largest and most popular museums, and it houses collections from all over the world.
-The Louvre Museum is the most visited museum in the world and one of the most famous sights in France.
+The Louvre is one of the world’s largest and most popular museums.
+It houses collections from all over the world and is the most visited museum in the world, and one of the most famous sights in France.

-A total of 35,000 works of art are exhibited in the former royal palace with the striking glass pyramid.
-The origins of today’s art collection date back to the 14th century, and you can still admire some of these pieces in the Louvre today.
+A total of 35,000 works of art are exhibited in the former royal palace, home to the striking glass pyramid.
+The origins of today’s art collection date back to the 14th century, and you can still admire some of these pieces at the Louvre.

 The museum is divided into eight exhibition areas.
-One of the most famous works you will find in the Louvre is the Mona Lisa and the Venus de Milo.
+The Mona Lisa and Venus de Milo are among the most famous works in the Louvre.
 Paintings, sculptures, drawings, ceramics, archaeological finds, and other art objects are also exhibited there.

-Other notable works at the museum are to be found in the Oriental collection, which includes exhibits of the advanced civilizations of the Near East from the Mediterranean to India; in the Egyptian collection, you can admire art from the origins of Cleopatra and many other exciting exhibits.
-The history of the Louvre itself is also covered in one part of the museum.
+Other notable works at the museum are in the Oriental collection, which includes exhibits of the advanced civilisations of the Near East from the Mediterranean to India; in the Egyptian collection, you can admire art from the origins of Cleopatra and many other exciting exhibits.
+One part of the museum also covers the history of the Louvre itself.

 Côte d’Azur